-I started yoga in Hong Kong over 25 years ago, and was immediately enchanted by the incredible scope of yoga - physical, mental; easy as you want it, and at the same time incredibly demanding.
-18 years ago I trained to teach, and have been teaching - and learning - ever since.
+Pam started yoga in Hong Kong over 25 years ago, and was immediately enchanted by the incredible scope of yoga - physical, mental; easy as you want it, and at the same time incredibly demanding.
+18 years ago she qualified to teach.